JonnyBurger/webcodecs-fundamentals/src/content/docs/intro/what-is-webcodecs.md

 * Decoders and Encoders can fail, and you need to manage their state and lifecycle

 So while a hello-world tutorial for WebCodecs can fit in less than 30 lines of code, building a production-level WebCodecs requires a lot more code, a lot more process management and a lot more edge case and error handling.

+The rest of this guide is designed to cover those complexities, and close the gap between hello world demos and production-level video processing apps.

 <!--